Crime in Chicago: General crime rates by community area

+Homicide rates by community area

 Street gangs

-Chicago has an estimated population of over 100,000 active gang members from nearly 60 factions.
-Gang warfare and retaliation is common in Chicago.
-Gangs were responsible for 61% of the homicides in Chicago in 2011.
+Chicago has an estimated population of over 100,000 active gang members from nearly 60 factions according to studies from 2011/2012.
+Gangs were responsible for 32% of the homicides in Chicago in 2011, however this has fluctuated over time.
+In 2023, 24% of criminal homicides could be attributed to a gang altercation, a decrease from 2022's 30%.

-Former Chicago Police Superintendent Garry McCarthy blames Chicago's gang culture for its high rates of homicide and other violent crime, stating "It's very frustrating to know that it's like 7% of the population causes 80% of the violent crime...The gangs here are traditional gangs that are generational, if you will.
+Former Chicago Police Superintendent Garry McCarthy blamed Chicago's gang culture in 2015 for its high rates of homicide and other violent crime, stating "It's very frustrating to know that it's like 7% of the population causes 80% of the violent crime...The gangs here are traditional gangs that are generational, if you will.
 The grandfather was a gang member, the father's a gang member, and the kid right now is going to be a gang member."

 Mayor Rahm Emanuel disbanded the Chicago Police Department's anti-gang unit in 2012 in order to focus on beat patrols, which he said would have a more long-term solution to violence than anti-gang units.

-As many as 70 active and inactive Chicago street gangs with 753 factions have been identified.
+As many as 70 active and inactive Chicago street gangs with 753 factions were identified in 2016.
 Some of the gangs that contribute most of the crime on the streets of Chicago: